inducer/relate/doc/content.rst

 Git repository
 --------------

-In CourseFlow, one course corresponds to one Git repository.
+In RELATE, one course corresponds to one Git repository.

-Data for a course in CourseFlow is contained in a `git <http://git-scm.com/>`_ repository.
-CourseFlow understands the structure of a repository and makes use of the version history present.
+Data for a course in RELATE is contained in a `git <http://git-scm.com/>`_ repository.
+RELATE understands the structure of a repository and makes use of the version history present.
 For example, you could be previewing and testing some newly developed course content, while the students continue to work with a prior version until you make the new version explicitly available.